Senior Thesis

 Late submissions of thesis work will not be accepted.
 A thesis is required for joint concentrators, and a late submission will prevent a student from fulfilling this requirement.
 Please plan ahead and submit your thesis by the required deadline.

-Whether or not a student opts to make the thesis available through DASH, SEAS will provide an electronic record copy of the thesis to the Harvard University Archives.
-The Archives may make this record copy of the thesis accessible to researchers in the Archives reading room via a secure workstation or by providing a paper copy for use only in the reading room.
-Per University policy, for a period of five years after the acceptance of a thesis, the Archives will require an author’s written permission before permitting researchers to create or request a copy of any thesis in whole or in part.
-Students who wish to place additional restrictions on the record copy in the Archives must contact the Archives directly, independent of the online submission system.
+1. Harvard Archives may make the thesis accessible to researchers per University policy.
+For a period of five years after the acceptance of a thesis, the Archives will require an author’s written permission before permitting researchers to create or request a copy of any thesis in whole or in part.